oracle-livelabs/database/23cfree/js-generic-post-execution-debugging/post-execution-debugging.md

 ## Task 5: Prepare for dynamic debugging

-In an ideal scenario post-execution debugging should be simple to enable without having to change any code, mabye even by a "super user" application account.
-Otherwise support will find it very hard to troubleshoot problems reported by the user base.
-Rather than hard-coding calls to `dbms_mle.enable_debugging()` and `dbms_mle.disable_debugging()`.
-In this task you will learn how to run business logic with debugging enabled on demand.
+In an ideal scenario post-execution debugging should be simple to enable without having to change any code, maybe even by a "super user" application account.
+Otherwise, support will find it very hard to troubleshoot problems reported by the user base.
+Rather than hard-coding calls to `dbms_mle.enable_debugging()` and `dbms_mle.disable_debugging()`, in this task you will learn how to run business logic with debugging enabled on demand.

 1. Create a table containing the debug specifications